Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Ethical Considerations

 \section{Ethical Considerations}

-This work aims to establish a foundation for uncertainty quantification of LLM agents, which can directly contribute to society, science, and human well-being~\citep{han2023recipe,ren2025towards,oh2025flex,hendrycks2025definition}.
+This work aims to establish a foundation for agent UQ, which can directly contribute to society, science, and well-being~\citep{han2023recipe,ren2025towards,oh2025flex,hendrycks2025definition}.
 We believe that the realization of our proposed framework can significantly boost the reliability of the LLM agent in a dynamic, interactive inference setup, thereby facilitating risk mitigation in high-stakes decision-making.
 However, we also acknowledge that the proposed framework can be misused by allowing adversaries to efficiently steer the agent towards its blind spots or manipulate uncertainty thresholds to bypass safety filters~\citep{wang2025agentvigil}.
 Therefore, we recommend alleviations such as limiting exposure to attack-enabling signals, red-teaming, and monitoring for abuse, which avoid overpromising what low uncertainty implies.